IshMSahni/rehanjaym/README.md

-This is a website portfolio built for a music student studying at UC Berklee.
+This is a 3 page website portfolio built for a music student studying at UC Berklee.
-3 page responsive website built with HTML, CSS, JavaScript and Bootstrap.
+Completely responsive website built with HTML, CSS, JavaScript and Bootstrap.
 Functional contact form written in PHP.